Missoula, Montana Population 2019

 Evidence shows that the area that is now Missoula was first inhabited about 12,000 years ago.
-In the 18th century, the area was primarily inhabited by native tribes including the Shoshone, Blackfeet and Salish.
+In the 18th century, the city was primarily occupied by native tribes including the Shoshone, Blackfeet, and Salish.

 Missoula Mills was established in 1866 and was the county seat.
-Fort Missoula was established during the next decade to offer protection for settlers.
-The area continued to grow when the Northern Pacific Railway arrived and during the same year, Missoula was designated as a town.
-Many sawmills were opened during this time period because of the need for lumber to construct bridges and railways.
-This launched the city’s lumber industry, which was an important part of the economy through the 20th century.
+Fort Missoula was created during the next decade to offer protection for settlers.
+The area continued to grow when the Northern Pacific Railway arrived, and during the same year, Missoula was designated as a town.
+Many sawmills were opened during this period because of the need for lumber to construct bridges and railways.
+This launched the city’s lumber industry, which was an essential part of the economy through the 20th century.

-Logging was a primary industry throughout the mid-20th century with the opening of the Hoerner-Waldorf pulp mill, although the pulp mill seriously impacted the air quality.
-However, the lumber industry was affected by a recession in the 1980s, which led to the city focusing on other industries.
+Logging was a primary industry throughout the mid-20th century with the opening of the Hoerner-Waldorf pulp mill, although the pulp mill severely impacted the air quality.
+However, the lumber industry was affected by a recession in the 1980s, which led to the city focusing on other sectors.

-Today, education and health care are primary drivers of the economy.
+Today, education and health care are the primary drivers of the economy.
 The University of Montana is a higher education institution that has been expanded and renovated significantly in recent years.
-The city’s hospital, St. Patrick Hospital and Health Sciences Center, was founded in 1873 and has since went through several expansions.
+The city’s hospital, St. Patrick Hospital, and Health Sciences Center, was founded in 1873 and has since gone through several expansions.

 Missoula has an estimated population of over 72,000 people.
 Spread across over 29 square miles, the city has a population density of 2,300 people per square mile.